kube-reporting/metering-operator/Documentation/dev/debugging.md

 Debugging metering can be fairly difficult if you do not know how to directly interact with the components the operator is speaking to.
 Below, we detail how you can connect and query Presto and Hive, as well as view the dashboards of the Presto and HDFS components.
+For debugging issues surrounding the metering-ansible-operator, see the [ansible-operator](#metering-ansible-operator) section.

 All of the follow commands assume you've set the `METERING_NAMESPACE` environment variable to the namespace your Metering installation is located in: